MGDIS/core-ui/packages/mg-components/src/components/molecules/mg-loader/readme.md

 The default loader message is "Loading in progress..." and can be overridden with the `message` prop.

-The loader message can be hidden by toggling the `messageHide` prop.
+The loader message can be hidden using the `messageHide` prop.

 <!-- Auto Generated Below -->